 The issue is whether BeneCare's denial of prior authorization through the Medicaid program for the child's orthodontic services was in accordance with state law.

 FINDINGS OF FACT 1.
-The Appellant is the child's mother.
-(Hearing Record; Appellant's Testimony) 2.
-The child is and is a participant in the Medicaid program, as administered by the Department of Social Services (the "Department").
-(Hearing Record; Exhibit 1: Claim Form received 7, 2019) 3.
+The Appellant has legal custody of the child.
+(Appellant's Testimony) 2.
+The child is years old ( ) and is a participant in the Medicaid program, as administered by the Department of Social Services (the "Department").
+(Hearing Record; Exhibit 1: Claim Form received , 2019) 3.
 BeneCare is the Department's contractor for reviewing dental provider's requests for prior authorization of orthodontic treatment.
-(Hearing Record) 4. is the child's treating orthodontist (the "treating orthodontist").
-(Hearing Summary; Exhibit 1: Claim Form received 2019) 5.
-On 2019, the treating orthodontist requested prior authorization for comprehensive orthodontic treatment, (code D8080) for the child.
+(Hearing Record) 4. , is the child's treating orthodontist (the "treating orthodontist").
+(Hearing Summary; Exhibit 1: Claim Form received , 2019) 5.
+On 2019, the treating orthodontist requested prior authorization for comprehensive orthodontic treatment for the child.
 (Hearing Summary; Exhibit 1: Claim Form received , 2019) 6.
-On Preliminary BeneCare received from the treating orthodontist, a Preliminary Handicapping Malocclusion Assessment Record with a score of 27 points, dental models and x-rays of the child's mouth.
+On Preliminary Handicapping Malocclusion Assessment Record with a score of 27 points, dental models and x-rays of the child's mouth.
 The treating orthodontist did not indicate if there was the presence of other severe deviations affecting the mouth and underlying structures and did not provide any comments.
 (Hearing Summary; Exhibit 2: Malocclusion Assessment Record received 2019) 7.
-On 2019, Dr. Benson Monastersky, DMD, BeneCare's orthodontic Dental Consultant, independently reviewed the child's models and x-rays and arrived at a score of 23 points on a completed Preliminary Handisapping and arrived at a score of 23 points on a completed Preliminary Handicapping Malocclusion Assessment Record.
+On 2019, Dr. Benson Monastersky, DMD, BeneCare's orthodontic Dental Consultant, independently reviewed the child's models and x-rays and arrived at a score of 25 points on a completed Preliminary Handicapping Malocclusion Assessment Record.
 Dr. Monastersky did not find the presence of other severe deviations affecting the mouth and underlying structures.
-(Exhibit 3: Dr. Monastersky's Assessment dated
+(Exhibit 3: Dr. Monastersky's Assessment dated 2019) 8.
+On 2019, BeneCare denied the treating orthodontist's request for prior authorization of orthodontic services as not medically necessary.
+The child's teeth scored less than the 26 points needed for coverage, his teeth are not crooked enough to qualify for braces and they currently pose